 Other ways you can lessen the impact of your laundry is by switching over to natural soaps both in the laundry and for your sinks and showers.
 It is important we are conscious of what we put down the drains because not as much is filtered out of waste water facilities as you might think.

 Thank you for reading this article it shows you really care about the Earth and the people of the future if you made it this far.
-Don't forget to Check out my Stupid Apparel section for our new line of Hemp and organic cotton based apparel and sign upi for our newsletter to stay tuned for other hemp products on the way!
+Don't forget to Check out my Stupid Apparel section for our new line of Hemp and organic cotton based apparel and sign upi for our newsletter to stay tuned for our organic cotton and hemp products Now Available!

 Please Share this with someone to help create a brighter place!